himent12/FlashGenie/docs/commands.md

-# 🧞‍♂️ FlashGenie v1.8.3 - Complete Command Reference
+# 🧞‍♂️ FlashGenie v1.8.4 - Complete Command Reference

 **Comprehensive guide to all FlashGenie commands with Rich Terminal UI**

-This document provides detailed information about every command available in FlashGenie v1.8.3, including syntax, parameters, examples, and expected output with the new Rich Terminal Interface.
+This document provides detailed information about every command available in FlashGenie v1.8.4, including syntax, parameters, examples, and expected output with the Rich Terminal Interface and Enhanced Interactive Shell.

 ## 📋 **Table of Contents**